 In accordance with law, the governing board must establish policies that clearly spell out the district's responsibility to provide all students a safe, welcoming school environment that is free from discrimination and practices that ensure effective staff implementation of those policies.
 As such, districts need to review their policies and regulations to ensure that they reflect current law.
-A school's Title IX obligation to ensure nondiscrimination on the basis of sex requires the school to provide transgender and gender nonconforming students equal access to educational programs and activities even in circumstances in which other students, parents, or community members raise objections or concerns.
+CSBA updated its sample BP and AR 5145.3, Nondiscrimination/ Harassment, in September 2016 to account for the significant federal guidance released in May 2016, and is currently reviewing BP and AR 5145.3 again to ensure they are consistent with the 2017 "Dear Colleague" letter.